tier4/caret_doc/docs/installation/binary_installation.md

 # Binary Installation

-The packages for analyzing trace data with CARET can also be installed in binary.
+Some caret packages are available as Debian packages.
-The table of packages installable via binary installation is following.
+The table below lists the packages that can be installed using binary installation.

 | packages name                                                                 | packages description                                                          | binary install |
 | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------- | :------------: |